 The public diplomacy section (PDS) of the Office of Sudan Affairs (OSA) is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
 This is an Annual Program Statement, outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
 Please carefully follow all instructions below.

 Funding Instrument Type: Grant, fixed amount award (FAA), or cooperative agreement.
-Cooperative agreements and some FAAs are different from grants in that bureau/embassy staff are more actively involved in the grant implementation (“Substantial Involvement”).
+Cooperative agreements and some FAAs are different from grants in that bureau/embassy staff are more actively involved in implementation (“substantial involvement”).

 Program Performance Period: Proposed projects should be completed in 12 months or less.

-The U.S. Department of State will entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.
+The U.S. Department of State will entertain applications for the continuation of grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.

 This notice is subject to availability of funding.